manga-download/manga-download.github.io/_pages/splash-page.md

     - label: "Learn More"
       url: "/terms/"
   caption: "Photo credit: [**Unsplash**](https://unsplash.com)"
-excerpt: "for Linux, Windows & MacOS.
-Find your favorites mangas from your usual websites sources and download or read them"
+excerpt: "Find your favorites mangas from your usual websites sources and download or read them"
 intro:
   - excerpt: 'HakuNeko is a cross-platform downloader for manga and anime from various websites.
 HakuNeko was made to help users downloading media for circumstances that require offline usage.
 The philosophy is ad-hoc consumption, get it when you going to read/watch it.
 It is not meant to be a mass downloader to stock up thousands of chapters that are just collected and will probably never be read.'
 feature_row: